iterorganization/IMAS-Python/docs/source/courses/basic/setup.rst

-imas-python 101: setup imas-python
+IMAS-Python 101: setup IMAS-Python
 ==================================

-This course was written for imas-python version 0.8.0 and requires an IMAS installation to load IMAS data. imas-python may be installed on your cluster, in which case you can do
+This course was written for IMAS-Python version 0.8.0 and requires an IMAS installation to load IMAS data.
+IMAS-Python may be installed on your cluster, in which case you can do

 .. code-block:: console

-    $ module load imas-python IMAS
+    $ module load IMAS-Python IMAS
     $ python -c 'import imas; print(imas.__version__)'

-Have a look at the :ref:`Installing imas-python` page for more details on installing imas-python.
+Have a look at the :ref:`Installing IMAS-Python` page for more details on installing IMAS-Python.